|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 · non-required electives

-No grade points are assigned to either grade.
+No grade points are assigned to either the CR or NC grade.
 CR is equivalent to A, A-, B+, B, B-, C+, C, or C-.
 NC is equivalent to D+, D, D-, or F. The semester hours earned are credited toward the total required for graduation.
 Because CR and NC yield no grade points, they are not included in divisor hours for calculating the grade point average.
 CR and NC are not included in calculating cumulative credits for determining academic actions specified in the Undergraduate Policy on Academic Warning, Probation, Dismissal and Reinstatement.

 Students admitted to Temple for fall 2002 and after must be enrolled as a major in a degree-granting program in a school or college by the time they have completed 60 credits, including any credits transferred from another institution.